Authors are welcome to submit abstracts for oral and/or poster presentations.

-All abstracts must be submitted in English via the online abstract submission system at the following link.
+All abstracts must be submitted in English via the online abstract submission system at the end of this section – Abstract submission.

 The authors should write clearly at the bottom of the abstract which of the available sessions they are submitting their abstract to.
 Also, if they prefer oral or poster presentation.
 Please note that the oral preference does not oblige the convenors.

 The selection by the convenors of a paper for oral or poster presentation is not based only on the quality of scientific work but rather on how extensive and complete is a certain work and how wide is the specialization of the audience to whom it may be appealing.
 Preference for oral presentation will be given to papers that involve: 1) Integrated and multi-disciplinary approaches involving archaeologists, 2) Description of a well-defined archaeological or environmental problem and its solution or attempt to solve it, 3) Results concerning large geographic areas or periods in antiquity and 4) Presentation of new, well defined and well documented advances to methodologies.

 The Posters are the highlight of the Symposium.

 - They always generate more discussion, as there is more time of contact between authors and participants.